-4. A PPR which is (or more than one PPR within 24 months whose cumulative effects are) anticipated to result in a lateral shift of aircraft from the pre-existing nominal centre line of the density of flight tracks of at least the horizontal distance shown in the second column of the table below at the heights shown in the first column of that table -
+4. A Type 1 PPR is a single PPR which is (or multiple PPRs within 24 months whose cumulative effects are) anticipated to result in a lateral shift of aircraft from the pre-existing centre line of the density of actual flight tracks of at least the horizontal distance shown in the second column of the table below in at least one of the heights shown in the first column of that table.